Choose Ohio First Scholarship

 - Applicants must complete and submit the FAFSA

-Yes, this award is renewable as long as the student maintains a 3.0 institutional GPA and continues as a computer science or computer engineering major.
+Yes, this award is renewable as long as the student maintains a 3.0 institutional GPA and continues within their appropriate major.